search

 Most barrel

-Take a trip and stop fora bite to eat
+Take a trip and stop for a bite to eat

 Exploring the region on a short trip through the countryside and stopping for a bite to eat in the end - that's part of the cultural heritage in Upper Austria.
 Maybe you'll find yourself in Geboltskirchen, where the Trauner family bottles the treasures of their orchards.
 The fruit is turned into most, juice, cider and schnapps and later, at home, into a memory of a landscape full of beauty and pleasure, in short: the Mostlandl.